Effective heat rash treatment and prevention

 2. “Prickly” heat rash

-This rash is also called Miliaria rubra and is known to be more painful than miliaria crystallina because it occurs deeper within the epidermis.
-This type causes red bumps, an itchy or prickly sensation, and a decreased amount of sweat in the affected area.
+This rash is also called miliaria rubra and is known to be more painful than miliaria crystallina because it occurs deeper within the epidermis.
+This type causes red bumps, an itchy or prickly sensation, and decreased sweating in the affected area.
 It can also result in inflammation and soreness of the skin since the body can’t release sweat through the skin’s surface.
 It’s more common in adults than in babies and children.

 3. Miliaria pustulosa